javag97/design/content/posts/2018-09-10/index.md

 ### General Findings

-+ Spending too much time around tourist destinations can feel fake
++ Participants agree that spending too much time around tourist destinations can feel fake
 + Participants take tremendous pride in their community
-+ Participants claimed to want a mix of tourism destinations and non-tourist destinations
++ Participants claim to want a mix of tourism and non-tourist destinations
 + Partipicants made comments about expanding idea to travel app or to include museums

 ## “I’m missing out on the authentic culture of the places I travel.” —Jeremy